Holiday Project – Evolution

 As with any organization, it is essential to evaluate the services it provides to determine the validity and value.
 With a nonprofit, it is critical to ensure that the service being provided is meeting the mission of the organization as well as the individuals being served.

 Based on the compilation of data collected over the years as well as additional research conducted in the past five years, the CRFP trustees identified that it was time to chart a new path for the future of the CRFP Holiday Project.
-In early 2022, the CRFP trustees announced the decision to discontinue the HFBP as it has been in the past.
+In early 2022, the CRFP trustees announced the decision to discontinue the HFBP as it has been in the past, and to pilot a voucher model.

 For more information on ways that you can assist the Capital Region Food Program’s Holiday Project, please email holiday@capitalregionfoodprogram.org.